kapouer/url-inspector/README.md

 This is a node.js module.

-* name
+* title
-  the last component of the url, including the query string
+  title of the resource, or filename, or last component of pathname with query

 * site
   the name of the site, or the domain name